Yamavu/PicoMite_User_Manual/src/first_steps.md

   <img src="03_led.jpg" alt="GP21 - 470 ohms - LED >| - GND" width="250">
 </div>

-Connect a LED to pin *GP21* (marked on the underside of the board) and a ground pin as shown in the diagram on the right.
+Connect a LED and a 470&#8486; resistor to pin *GP21* (marked on the underside of the board) and a ground pin as shown in the diagram on the right.

 Then use the EDIT command to enter the following program: